Sefton Park: History

 permitted corporations to borrow sums of money of up to half a million pounds to be repaid over thirty years.
-This allowed steps to be taken towards the purchase of land for Sefton Park.
-In 1867 the Council purchased 375 acre of land for the development of the park for £250,000 from the Earl of Sefton.
+This allowed steps to be taken towards land purchase for Sefton Park.
+In 1867 the Council purchased 375 acre of land of the park's development for £250,000 from the Earl of Sefton.

 Sefton Park is one of the largest in the "ribbon of Parks" originally envisaged in 1850s by the Liverpool Improvement Committee and which came eventually to include Newsham and Stanley Parks.
 Even though it was recognised by politicians that clean, fresh open spaces were now regarded as necessity there was an outcry from the public that £250,000 was extravagant and wasteful.
-As with neighbouring Princes Park plots of land on the perimeter were sold for housing which helped in the funding of the layout of the park.
+The park's layout was funded by selling plots of land for housing on the perimeter of neighbouring Princes Park.

 Soon after, a European competition was launched to design a grand park.
 29 entries were received and the competition was won by a French landscape architect Édouard André with work on the design also undertaken by Liverpool architect Lewis Hornblower.
 The park was opened on 20 May 1872 by Prince Arthur who dedicated it "for the health and enjoyment of the townspeople".